1

 ⚠️ STOP: Read Carefully Before Contributing

-Before submitting any issues, pull requests, or code, you must verify that you meet the following legal requirement:
+Before submitting issues, pull requests, code, or design input that affects the project's core compatibility logic, you must verify that you meet the following legal requirements:

 • No Exit Games Agreements: You must never have accepted, signed, or otherwise agreed to the Exit Games / Photon Engine Terms of Service, End User License Agreement (EULA), Non-Disclosure Agreement (NDA), or any other binding agreement with Exit Games in any capacity.

-• Decompiled, reverse-engineered using "white-box" methods, or viewed the source code of any proprietary Exit Games/Photon binaries/SDKs.
-Discovering functionality through "black-box" testing (interacting with the software externally to observe its behavior) is acceptable.
+• No White-Box Access: You must not have decompiled, reverse-engineered using white-box methods, or viewed the source code of any proprietary Exit Games / Photon binaries or SDKs.
+Discovering functionality through black-box testing (interacting with the software externally to observe its behavior) is acceptable.

 Why is this necessary?

-If you have ever agreed to the Exit Games Terms of Service, you are bound by their restrictions against reverse engineering and creating derivative works.
-By accepting code from developers who have agreed to those terms, this project could be exposed to breach-of-contract or copyright claims.
+If you have ever agreed to the Exit Games terms, you may be bound by restrictions against reverse engineering or creating derivative works.
+Accepting core compatibility contributions from people subject to those restrictions could expose this project to breach-of-contract or copyright claims.

 Compatibility